 - Additional Committees

 - Public Information Request

 - Annual Budget & Financial Reports

 - Frequently Asked Questions (FAQ's)

 - Parking Passes

 Huntsville is one of three small communities comprising what is known as "Ogden Valley," and is the only incorporated town of the three; the other two communities are Eden and Liberty.
 Huntsville is located twelve miles east of Ogden City up Ogden Canyon.
 Its elevation is just under 5,000 feet; the 2010 census showed a population of 717 in the town itself.

 In the fall of 1860 seven families went into the valley to cut hay with the view of making a permanent settlement.
 The settlers consisted of Jefferson Hunt (for whom the town is named), two of his sons, Joseph and Hyrum, Joseph Wood, Charles Wood and his mother, Nathan Coffin and his mother Abigail, Edward Rishton, James Earl, and their families.
-Others soon followed; however, they found the upper part of the valley occupied by Little Soldier and other Shoshone Indians who soon began to steal stock and otherwise harass the whites.
-In order to avoid trouble, the settlers followed the advice of Brigham Young to “feed rather than fight the Indians.”
-In order to maintain peace, the whites paid the Indians an annual tax of beeves, flour, and vegetables.
+Others soon followed; however, they found the upper part of the valley occupied by Little Soldier and other Shoshone Indians.
+In order to maintain peace, the families paid the Indians an annual tax of beeves, flour, and vegetables.